ellysh/bash-programming-from-scratch/manuscript/answers.md

 }
 ```

-There is a second option to solve the code duplication problem.
-We can replace the `case` statements in the functions `code_to_error_de` and `code_to_error_en` with indexed arrays.
-Here is an example:
+There is another option to solve the code duplication problem.
+The first step is to replace the `case` statements in the functions `code_to_error_de` and `code_to_error_en` with indexed arrays.
+You get the following code this way:
 {line-numbers: true, format: Bash}
 ```
 code_to_error_de()